dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 Social physics is distinguished from physics and simple models of swarm behavior by providing a framework where players react to informational components and dynamics emerging from information.
-(This also stands out from simple probabilistic models for social behavior with its focus on the spatial components and particle interactions.)
+This framework starkly contrasts simple probabilistic models for social behavior with its focus on the spatial components and particle interactions.

-- TODO: decide whether to move up the section on sociophysical metrics
-  - and decide whether to move up the physics metaphors (its too long)

 <a name="postulates-of-sociophysical-systems" />